puppetlabs/puppetlabs-inifile/README.markdown

 ##### `show_diff`

 Prevents outputting actual values to the logfile.
-Useful for handling of passwords and other sensitive information.
+This is useful for the handling of passwords and other sensitive information.
 Possible values are:
   * `true`: This allows all values to be passed to logfiles. (default)
   * `false`: The values in the logfiles will be replaced with `[redacted sensitive information]`.
   * `md5`: The values in the logfiles will be replaced with their md5 hash.